2023 Arie Nijman Memorial

 open or grade prize, but may win the All Canterbury Championship prize as an additional prize.

-Entry fee is $50 or $40 for juniors, students, unwaged and retirees, and can be paid by internet banking (preferred) or cash, with entries limited to the first 32 entries.
+Entry fee is $50 or $40 for juniors, students, unwaged and retirees, and can be paid by internet banking or credit card (booking and processing fees apply) as below, with entries limited to the first 34 entries.
 Additional entries will be placed on a waiting list, in the event of a withdrawal.
-Please note that NZ players who play two or more NZCF-rated tournaments in a calendar year must be members of an affiliate or associate member club of the New Zealand Chess Federation - Canterbury Chess Club offers associate membership for $20.
+Please note that NZ players who play two or more NZCF-rated tournaments in a calendar year must be members of an affiliate or associate member club of the New Zealand Chess Federation - Canterbury Chess Club offers membership options from $20.

-Entry is via the online form at Humanitix.
+Entry is via the online form here or if paying by credit card (processing and booking fees apply), via Humanitix.
 FIDE ID is required - a FIDE ID will automatically be assigned to any NZL player who does not have one (eligibility requires NZ citizenship, a resident visa or permanent resident visa), and non-NZL players must have or obtain FIDE ID from their national federation.
-Players may pay by credit card (processing and booking fees apply) when entering or select the invoice option to pay by online banking (no fees):
+If paying by online banking, our bank account details are:

-03 0802 0093915 00 - please include your name and Nijman as the reference.
-The automatic invoice also has our bank account details for online banking payment.
+03 0802 0093915 000 - please include your name and Nijman as the reference.
 Entries will be added to the Vega website noted above – please allow 2-3 business days.

 Arie Nijman Memorial Tournament Regulations